lawesson/speedment-vaadin-demo/README.md

     mvn speedment:tool
    ```

-* Enter database credentials in the UI
+* Enter database credentials in the UI, fill in the schema *hares*

 * Generate code by clicking the "Generate" button without changing any defaults